Joban-Bhangu77/Python-AI-PortfolioLab/Day29/README.md

 Key Takeaways

-Functions make code reusable and organized
+Functions help write clean and reusable code

-*args and **kwargs allow flexible inputs
+*args and **kwargs make functions flexible

-Lambda functions simplify small operations
+Lambda expressions simplify quick operations

-The Smart Calculator helped practice logic flow and user input
+Calculator project helped build logic and structure

-These concepts form the base for automation, AI logic, and larger Python projects
+These concepts strengthen the base for AI, automation, and large Python applications

-Final Notes

-Day 29 helped strengthen my core Python fundamentals and improved my function-writing confidence.
-On to Day 30 next!
+Conclusion

+Day 29 was a strong step into writing modular, well-structured, and production-style Python code.
+Functions are essential for every upcoming concept like OOP, APIs, ML pipelines, data processing, and automation.

+On to Day 30!